Intro

 I Want to Capitalize This Text File, But It's In the Wrong Folder.
 Oh No!

-This also worked, but I had to import sys, and I had to know the exact path to the library.
+, and I had to know the exact path to the library.
 It’s going to be annoying to have to put that in every script, and if I try and share this code with anyone else they’re going to have to modify it to point to wherever they’ve saved my library code.

 Get hypermodern

 As I was working on this guide I discovered a series of articles by Claudio Jolowicz called Hypermodern Python.
 The series is an opinionated (in a good way) look at how to configure a python project in 2020.
 It’s excellent and well worth a read, but I can’t completely adopt its recommendations for two related reasons.
 The first is that it assumes you’re either using a *NIX system or can load WSL2 on your Windows machine.
 For my work setup neither of those assumptions hold.
-It also assumes you’re working in the standard python ecosystem and therefore doesn’t reference conda either for environment management or packaging.
-For the remainder of this guide I’m going to try and follow Claudio’s suggestions where possible, but adapt them to incorporate conda.
+It also assumes you’re working in the standard python ecosystem and therefore doesn’t reference conda

 Turn our code into a poetry package

 Poetry seems to be the current best practice for building python packages.
-Let’s see if we can get it working with conda.
+Let’s see if we can get it working with conda

 Poetry init

-After adding poetry as a dependency to my conda environment and updating the environment I run poetry init:
+environment and updating the environment I run poetry init

 $ poetry init